This Chocolate Souffle is a glorious deep dive into dark chocolate

-In keeping with my headline, I’m going to reveal a really wonderful recipe for Chocolate Soufflé, a glorious deep dive into dark chocolate with an almost molten center, an aroma of rich chocolate that bursts from the dish the moment your spoon breaks its crisp top.
+With its almost molten center, an aroma of rich chocolate bursts from the dish the moment your spoon breaks its crisp top.
 The whipped cream only adds to the sensuality of this dessert.
 And if you have visions of having to get from the table to throw this soufflé together while your lover cools their heels at the dinner table, forget it.
 No, this can be made a day ahead.
-At the appropriate moment, the ramekins go into the oven and the soufflé puffs up and sets in as little as 20 minutes or 5 minutes more if the soufflé goes straight from fridge to oven.
-I highly recommend using 8-ounce individual ramekins although this recipe can be used in a 16 oz. ramekin.
+At the appropriate moment, the ramekins go into the oven and the soufflé puffs up and sets in as little as 20 minutes or 5 minutes more if the soufflé goes straight from the fridge to the oven.
+I highly recommend using 8-ounce individual ramekins although this recipe can be used in a 16-oz. ramekin.
 The 8 oz size seems to say “I made this just for you” better than splitting the larger soufflé.
-The recipe will follow after I tell you about the main course.

 Here’s the recipe for your Valentine’s Chocolate Soufflé